Generic Name: hydrocortisone (HYE-droe-KOR-ti-sone)

 - Hydrocortisone cream should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using hydrocortisone cream while you are pregnant.
-It is not known if hydrocortisone cream is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use hydrocortisone cream, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of hydrocortisone cream: